office equipments

 9. Your Professional Membership Dues

 If you are self-employed, you may need to pay membership dues to a professional organization.
-For example, if you are a lawyer, a doctor, or a financial advisor, then you may need to pay dues to a professional fraternity.
+For example, if you are a lawyer, a doctor, or a financial advisor, you may need to pay dues to a professional fraternity.

 These expenses are tax-deductible.
-While membership dues for social purposes do not count as deductions, dues that are paid to state boards, trade associations, or even the local Chamber of Commerce may be claimed as tax deductions.
+While membership dues for social purposes do not count as deductions, dues paid to state boards, trade associations, or even the local Chamber of Commerce may be claimed as tax deductions.

 See Related: Best Time Tracking Apps for Freelancers